-- GP 1.1: Only decisions made collectively by the board are considered binding. - GP 1.2: The board develops Vision and Values statements that accurately reflect the perspectives of owners.
+- GP 1.1: Only decisions made collectively (see Bylaws Article V: Board of Directors, Sections 8 and 10) by the board are considered binding. - GP 1.2: The board develops Vision and Values statements that accurately reflect the perspectives of owners.
 The statements assists in guiding the board . - GP 1.2.1: The board conducts an annual review of the Vision and Values statements using a process that actively engages owners to ensure their perspectives are adequately represented.
-The review seeks to answer the following questions: - Can the language of the statements be reasonably interpreted? - Do the statements align with the perspectives of the owners? - Are there any recommendations for changes to the Vision and Values statements? - GP 1.2.2: The board provides an annual Vision and Values Report to owners in anticipation of Annual Meeting with support from the General Manager. - GP 1.3: The board develops Governance Process (GP), Board-General Manager (B-GM), Ends, and Executive Limitation (EL) policies consistent with the Vision and Values statements. - GP 1.3.1: The board conducts an annual review of the GP, B-GM, Ends, and EL policies to ensure they are consistent with the Vision and Values statements and are sufficient to meet the expectations implicit in those statements.
+The review seeks to answer the following questions: - Can the language of the statements be reasonably interpreted? - Do the statements align with the perspectives of the owners? - Are there any recommendations for changes to the Vision and Values statements? - GP 1.2.2: The board provides an annual Vision and Values Report to owners in anticipation of Annual Meeting with support from the General Manager. - GP 1.3: The board will develop and revise Governance Process (GP), Board-General Manager (B-GM), Ends, and Executive Limitation (EL) policies consistent with the Vision and Values statements. - GP 1.3.1: The board conducts an annual review of the GP, B-GM, Ends, and EL policies to ensure they are consistent with the Vision and Values statements and are sufficient to meet the expectations implicit in those statements.